 1987 – The organisation is acquired by the Bullough Group, heralding the retirement of Geoff Hubbard the founder and seeing the integration of the organisation into one of the UK’s best-known FTSE 100 engineering and technical organisations.

-1991 – To meet continued demand for its products, the Otley factory is extended to 75,000 square feet.
+1991 – April 23rd, Hubbard acquires Polar Pac Systems and, to meet continued demand for its products, the Otley factory is extended to 75,000 square feet.

 1998 – After a period of long-term growth and consolidation, a global downturn in the economy widely knocks confidence in manufacturing in late 1997 resulting in the refrigeration sector of Bullough Group being acquired by Investors In Industry (3i) the multinational private equity and venture capital company.